Virtusa (VRTU) Cut to “C+” at TheStreet

-Virtusa (NASDAQ:VRTU) was downgraded by equities researchers at TheStreet from a “b-” rating to a “c+” rating in a research report issued on Wednesday, TheStreetRatingsTable reports.
+TheStreet lowered shares of Virtusa (NASDAQ:VRTU) from a b- rating to a c+ rating in a research report released on Wednesday morning, TheStreetRatingsTable reports.

-A number of other analysts have also recently weighed in on VRTU.
-Barrington Research restated a “buy” rating and issued a $64.00 price target on shares of Virtusa in a report on Tuesday, January 29th.
-Cantor Fitzgerald restated a “buy” rating and issued a $62.00 price target on shares of Virtusa in a report on Friday, February 8th.
-Zacks Investment Research upgraded shares of Virtusa from a “sell” rating to a “hold” rating in a report on Thursday, February 14th.
-BidaskClub cut shares of Virtusa from a “buy” rating to a “hold” rating in a report on Friday, February 15th.
-Finally, Wedbush restated an “outperform” rating and issued a $60.00 price target (down from $70.00) on shares of Virtusa in a report on Thursday, May 16th.
-Two equities research analysts have rated the stock with a hold rating, five have assigned a buy rating and one has given a strong buy rating to the company’s stock.
-The stock has an average rating of “Buy” and a consensus target price of $56.83.
+A number of other equities research analysts have also recently commented on the company.
+Zacks Investment Research upgraded Virtusa from a hold rating to a buy rating and set a $49.00 target price on the stock in a research note on Wednesday, May 22nd.
+ValuEngine cut Virtusa from a buy rating to a hold rating in a research note on Friday, May 17th.
+Needham & Company LLC reiterated a strong-buy rating and set a $60.00 target price on shares of Virtusa in a research note on Thursday, May 16th.
+Wedbush reiterated an outperform rating and set a $60.00 target price (down from $70.00) on shares of Virtusa in a research note on Thursday, May 16th.
+Finally, Cantor Fitzgerald reiterated an overweight rating and set a $56.00 target price (down from $62.00) on shares of Virtusa in a research note on Thursday, May 16th.
+Two research analysts have rated the stock with a hold rating, five have assigned a buy rating and one has given a strong buy rating to the company.
+Virtusa currently has an average rating of Buy and an average target price of $56.83.

-In related news, President Samir Dhir sold 4,000 shares of Virtusa stock in a transaction that occurred on Wednesday, May 1st.
-The shares were sold at an average price of $54.99, for a total value of $219,960.00.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, CEO Kris A. Canekeratne sold 62,175 shares of Virtusa stock in a transaction that occurred on Monday, March 11th.
-The stock was sold at an average price of $51.19, for a total transaction of $3,182,738.25.
-Following the completion of the sale, the chief executive officer now owns 683,292 shares of the company’s stock, valued at $34,977,717.48.
+In related news, President Samir Dhir sold 4,000 shares of the business’s stock in a transaction dated Wednesday, May 1st.
+The stock was sold at an average price of $54.99, for a total value of $219,960.00.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+Also, CEO Kris A. Canekeratne sold 12,000 shares of the business’s stock in a transaction dated Friday, May 3rd.
+The shares were sold at an average price of $55.05, for a total value of $660,600.00.
+Following the completion of the sale, the chief executive officer now owns 585,117 shares in the company, valued at $32,210,690.85.
 The disclosure for this sale can be found here.
 Insiders sold a total of 119,675 shares of company stock worth $6,328,313 over the last 90 days.
-Company insiders own 5.11% of the company’s stock.
+5.11% of the stock is currently owned by company insiders.

-Hedge funds have recently added to or reduced their stakes in the stock.
-Macquarie Group Ltd. boosted its stake in Virtusa by 50.0% in the 4th quarter.
-Macquarie Group Ltd. now owns 600 shares of the information technology services provider’s stock worth $26,000 after purchasing an additional 200 shares in the last quarter.
-Advisor Group Inc. boosted its stake in Virtusa by 44.8% in the 1st quarter.
-Advisor Group Inc. now owns 908 shares of the information technology services provider’s stock worth $49,000 after purchasing an additional 281 shares in the last quarter.
-Oppenheimer Asset Management Inc. acquired a new stake in Virtusa in the 4th quarter worth approximately $43,000.
-Pearl River Capital LLC acquired a new stake in Virtusa in the 4th quarter worth approximately $64,000.
-Finally, Mitsubishi UFJ Securities Holdings Co.
-Ltd. acquired a new stake in Virtusa in the 1st quarter worth approximately $90,000.
-Institutional investors own 88.40% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of the business.
+Marshall Wace North America L.P. grew its holdings in Virtusa by 569.3% during the 1st quarter.
+Marshall Wace North America L.P. now owns 9,886 shares of the information technology services provider’s stock valued at $529,000 after buying an additional 8,409 shares in the last quarter.
+FMR LLC grew its holdings in Virtusa by 2.9% during the 1st quarter.
+FMR LLC now owns 2,991,604 shares of the information technology services provider’s stock valued at $159,901,000 after buying an additional 83,217 shares in the last quarter.
+Goldman Sachs Group Inc. grew its holdings in Virtusa by 23.0% during the 1st quarter.
+Goldman Sachs Group Inc. now owns 142,054 shares of the information technology services provider’s stock valued at $7,592,000 after buying an additional 26,528 shares in the last quarter.
+Hsbc Holdings PLC grew its holdings in Virtusa by 27.2% during the 1st quarter.
+Hsbc Holdings PLC now owns 9,042 shares of the information technology services provider’s stock valued at $483,000 after buying an additional 1,933 shares in the last quarter.
+Finally, Geode Capital Management LLC grew its holdings in Virtusa by 9.4% during the 1st quarter.
+Geode Capital Management LLC now owns 344,547 shares of the information technology services provider’s stock valued at $18,416,000 after buying an additional 29,701 shares in the last quarter.
+88.40% of the stock is owned by institutional investors and hedge funds.

 About Virtusa